Yusee-Programmer/tauraro/examples/README.md

 # TauraroLang Examples

 This directory contains comprehensive examples and tutorials demonstrating TauraroLang's features and capabilities.
+All examples use Python syntax with .tr file extensions.

 ## Directory Structure